govau/content-guide/_pages/how-to-use.md

 We're working on [guidance on content types]({{ site.baseurl }}/types-of-content), including documents, forms and surveys.

 You'll find guidance on how we use the UI-Kit CSS framework to build common design patterns in the [DTA Design Guide](http://guides.service.gov.au/design-guide/).

+## Other guidance resources
+The [Content Strategy Guide](https://guides.service.gov.au/content-strategy/) helps content leaders in government teams set the foundation to create, deliver and govern content.

+The [Design System](https://designsystem.gov.au/) is a framework and set of tools to help designers and developers build accessible products and services.

 ## How we write this guide